Creating an MCP Client: Connecting LLMs to the Real World

 conversation.push({ role: 'user', content: user });

 The outer loop waits for user input.
-If the input is exit, the loop breaks.
-Otherwise, the user's message is added to the conversation log.
+Type “exit” and it breaks.
+Otherwise, the message gets pushed onto the conversation log.

 Inner Tool-Orchestration Loop